An identity of collaboration

 Points of Pride

-:: In partnership with Children's Hospital Colorado, home to a World Health Organization Collaborating Center on Promoting Family and Child Health
+:: In partnership with Children's Hospital Colorado, home to a World Health Organization (WHO) Collaborating Center on Promoting Family and Child Health.

-:: CDC, HRSA and NIOSH nationally-funded research and training centers
+:: Home to CDC, HRSA and NIOSH nationally-funded research and training centers.

-Today the school enrolls more than 500 students, with over 100 full time faculty across the three university campuses.
-Each day the school finds new and innovative ways to expand its work, build partnerships and achieve the goal of a healthier region and world.
+Today ColoradoSPH has more than 500 students, with more than 100 full-time faculty across the three university campuses.
+Each day the school finds new and innovative ways to expand its work, build partnerships, and achieve the goal of a healthier region and world.

 Key dates in history